vincentleeuwen/python-cooking-with-objects/README.md

 ###6. let the waiter know about the menu

-- require the file containing the menu in the pizzeria file.
+- import the file containing the menu in the pizzeria file.

 ```python
 from menu import Menu